sharajpanwar/CC-WGAN-GP/README.md

 A Wasserstein Generative Adversarial with Gradient Penalty (WGAN-GP) is proposed to generate and classify electroencephalography(EEG) data of a Rapid Visual Presentation (RSVP) experiment.

 The article is under minor revision in IEEE Transactions on Neural Systems & Rehabilitation Engineering.
-The preprint is available at https://arxiv.org/ftp/arxiv/papers/1911/1911.04379.pdf
+The preprint is available @ https://arxiv.org/ftp/arxiv/papers/1911/1911.04379.pdf

 # Installation and Dependancies:.